-On a termly basis, the reviewer reports to the board of trustees, through the audit committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.
-An annual summary report to the committee is prepared outlining the key areas reviewed, key finding, recommendations and conclusions to help the committee consider actions and assess year on year.
+On a termly basis, the reviewer reports to the Board of Trustees, through the Audit and Risk committee on the areas agreed for review on the Internal Audit plan and on the discharge of the board of Trustees' financial responsibilities.
+Going forward an annual summary report to the committee will be prepared outlining the key areas reviewed, key finding, recommendations, and conclusions to help the committee consider actions and assess year on year.